 - Direct DEQ to "prioritize management practices that promote wildlife and biological diversity and, where feasible, provide opportunities for public recreation, including hunting by property owners and lessees." - Require the Stewardship Program to maximize use of mitigation land holdings as ecological research sites and for hunting leases when the Stewardship Program determines it is feasible to do so. - Eliminate the language concerning purchase and sale of inventory in DEQ's Stewardship Program.

-EFFECTIVE DATE: Except as otherwise provided, this bill would eeffective when it becomes law.
+EFFECTIVE DATE: Except as otherwise provided, the PCS would be effective when it becomes law.